terzakig/gptam/README.md

 ------------
 In the root directory you will find a fiile ``calibrator_settings.cfg`` containing the settings of the calibrator, including the initial parameters of the camera.
 The calibrator will use default settings if the respective file is not found.

-PTAM however requires the camera intrinsic and distortion parameters to be stored in a file named ``camera.cfg``.
-You will haveto create this file with the calibrator.
+PTAM however requires the camera intrinsic and distortion parameters to be stored in a file named ``settings.cfg``.
+You will haveto fill this file with the intrinsic parameters provided by the calibrator.
 After saving the calibrated parameters, they should be stored a file named ``camera.cfg``.
 Simply rename this file to ``settings.cfg`` and you should be able to run ``gptam`` with the calibrated camera.